How to fix “certificate has expired or not yet valid error”?

 If you expect your server to be a long-term instance then you don’t have to start with the default 1-year validity and wait for the certificate to expire.
 You can generate a new config on day 1 based on the initial config using the config reissue_certs command.
 You can then use the new config for the new server installation.

-To rotate server certificates, simply use the following command to generate a new configuration file containing rotated certificates:
+To rotate server certificates, use the following command to generate a new configuration file containing rotated certificates:

 $ velociraptor config reissue_certs --config /etc/velociraptor/server.config.yaml > /tmp/new_key.config.yaml